open-pwa/open-pwa/README.md

+# Breaking NEWS
+Epic Games has started war on Apple to open the ecosystem even more wide while we can already.
+With OpenPwa that is not even needed as you get the ability to run your code on IOS Already.

 # OPEN-PWA Platform turns any device into a Cloud!
 Get Reach and Power with your Hybrid Apps on any Device and Scale!
 A Universal Entire Operating System Platform Interface and Framework!